 How to Use AI to Draft a PPT Outline: One Message, 10 Slides, Speaker-Ready

-Turn raw notes into a 10-slide PPT outline that has one clear message, slide-by-slide bullets, and weak slides flagged for deletion.
+Turn raw notes into a 10-slide PPT outline with one clear message, slide-by-slide bullets, and weak slides flagged for deletion.
+Includes a copy-ready prompt and a June 2026 tool comparison.

 The task